Predefined Model Integration

 When implementing, note to use two functions to return data, one for handling synchronous responses and one for streaming responses.
 Since Python recognizes functions containing the

-, synchronous and streaming responses need to be implemented separately, like this (note the example below uses simplified parameters, actual implementation should follow the parameter list above):def _invoke(self, stream: bool, **kwargs) \ -> Union[LLMResult, Generator]: if stream: return self._handle_stream_response(**kwargs) return self._handle_sync_response(**kwargs) def _handle_stream_response(self, **kwargs) -> Generator: for chunk in response: yield chunk def _handle_sync_response(self, **kwargs) -> LLMResult: return LLMResult(**response)
+yieldkeyword as generator functions, returning a fixed data type ofGenerator, synchronous and streaming responses need to be implemented separately, like this (note the example below uses simplified parameters, actual implementation should follow the parameter list above):Precompute Input Tokens

 If the model does not provide a precompute tokens interface, return 0 directly.